Skip to main content

 • Headache and neck stiffness

 A peritonsillar abscess needs immediate medical attention.
-The abscess can rupture, spread into the lungs, and cause pneumonia.9
+The abscess can rupture and lead to serious complications.

 6. GERD